Fairbanks North Star Borough Court Records

 Marriage and Divorce Certificates

 While the Superior Court grants divorces and maintains the legal case files, certified copies of marriage and divorce certificates are issued by the Alaska Department of Health, Health Analytics and Vital Records section.
-Requests can be made using the marriage certificate request form or divorce certificate request form, accompanied by a copy of valid photo ID.
-Completed forms should be faxed to (907) 465-3618 or mailed to:
+Requests can be made using the marriage certificate request form or divorce certificate request form, along with a copy of valid photo ID.
+Completed forms can be faxed to (907) 465-3618 or mailed to:

 Health Analytics and Vital Records